npantfoerder/cryptocurrencies/README.md

 # Unsupervised Machine Learning and Cryptocurrencies

 ## Purpose
 Accountaibility Accounting, a hypothetical investment bank, wants to offer a new cryptocurrency investment portfolio and need a report including the cryptocurrencies that are currently being traded on the market and how they could be separated into groups.
-By first reducing dimensions and using the k-means algorithm, I created visualizations in order to share my findings with the board.
+By first reducing dimensions and using the K-means algorithm, I created visualizations in order to share my findings with the board.

 ## Results
+- Using te Elbow Curve, I found that the best value for K was 4
+- Below is a screenshot of the 3D-Scatter plot with clusters and the PCA data:

 <img src='https://github.com/npantfoerder/cryptocurrencies/blob/master/Images/.png' width=800>

 ### Resources